 Figure Out Payment Plans

-It may be a good idea to refinance joint installment loans, such as auto and home loans, as part of your separation.
+It may be a good idea to refinance joint instalment loans, such as auto and home loans, as part of your separation.
 One spouse may opt to buy out the other’s share.
-Or, you may agree to sell the car or home, pay off the loan and split any remaining cash.
+You may also agree to sell the car or home, pay off the loan, and split any remaining cash.
 It may take some time to refinance a home loan or to sell a house.
-So in the meantime it’s a good idea to set up an online account for the home loan that you both can access.
-This is if you are both responsible for paying on it.
+So, in the meantime, it’s a good idea to set up an online account for the home loan that you both can access.
+This is if you are both responsible for paying for it.
 However, even if you aren’t, it’s a good idea to both have access.
-It’s likely better to step in and pay a mortgage for a couple of months, if a former spouse is unable to pay, than to have to deal with the damage to your credit.
+It’s likely better to step in and pay a mortgage for a couple of months if a former spouse is unable to pay than to have to deal with the damage to your credit.

 Focus on Your Personal Credit When You Get Divorced